-Parent
+Consolidated

+2024 2023

-2023 \$ 2022 \$
+\$ \$

 a Audit services

-Audit and review of financial reports 40,119 31,578
+Audit and review of financial reports 46,738 40,119

-Total remuneration for audit services 40,119 31,578
+Total remuneration for audit services 46,738 40,119

 b Non-audit services

 Compliance services - -

-Total remuneration for non-audit services - -
+Total remuneration for non-audit services -

-The Group's policy does not employ HLB Mann Judd on assignments additional to their statutory audit duties unless it is where HLB expertise and experience to the Group are important.
+The Group's policy is to not employ HLB Mann Judd on assignments additional to their statutory audit duties unless it is where HLB expertise and experience to the Group is important.
 It is the Group's policy to seek competitive tenders for tax compliance and all major consulting projects.